orlevii/mlserving/README.md

 ## Models
 Implementing your inference business-logic is easy

-For convinience reasons, you can inherit from JarvisModel class and override specifc methods:
+For convinience reasons, you can inherit from GaneshaModel class and override specifc methods:

 ```python
 from ganesha.models import GenericModel